 In the review which follows, we have usually used systematic reviews or other types of review articles.
 These reviews search and collate findings from all available studies on a question, to avoid people only citing studies with findings in one direction.
 We have only reviewed studies with a credible control group, such as randomised controlled trials, quasi-experimental studies, and studies with natural experiments.
-Experimental studies compare two or more groups of people or households who are identical in all ways, assign one group to receive the treatment intervention, and keep the other as a control group which does not.
+Experimental studies compare two or more groups of people or households who are identical in all ways, assign one group to receive the treatment intervention and keep the other as a control group which does not.
 This ensures that any differences between groups are caused by receiving the intervention.
 Other studies construct a control group using other statistical methods.

 The systematic reviews and individual studies used in this paper were all published in English.
 The publication dates (in journals or in grey literature depositories) range from 1994 to 2021.
 The evidence considered comes from LMIC populations with a focus on those living in poverty: where other populations were studied, we state this in text.
 We refer to evidence pertaining to a range of social protection policies, focusing on social assistance and active labour market interventions, as well as the intersection of the two.
-The evidence on social assistance reviewed draws primarily from conditional and unconditional transfer programmes, but also universal basic income and social insurance (e.g., pension) payouts where these interventions help capture the outcomes of interest.
+The evidence on social assistance reviewed draws primarily from conditional and unconditional transfer programmes, but also universal basic income and social insurance (e.g., pension) pay outs where these interventions help capture the outcomes of interest.
 Active labour market policies considered include job search support and training.
 At the intersection of the two, we consider social assistance conditional on work or job search behaviour and public works programmes.
 The outcomes of interest pertain to several dimensions of improvement to economic livelihoods, including changes to employment and earnings, asset holdings, and educational attainment.

 We indicate the number of studies found in a review and the number which find different types of effects.
-Evidence that cash grants affect a particular outcome is strongest when many studies have been conducted, and most of these studies find large and statistically significant positive results.
-This suggests a high probability that cash grants will have the same effects in similar settings.
+The strongest evidence will be when many studies have been done of effects of giving a cash grant on a particular outcome, and most studies have large and statistically significant positive effects.
+This suggests high probability that cash grants will have the same effects in similar settings.
 The finding that cash grants increase food expenditure is an important example of this type of result.

-There are some studies which find null effects: smaller effects which are not statistically significant.
+In some cases, there are some studies which find null effects: smaller effects which are not statistically significant.
 This can indicate that effects are zero or small or that studies did not include enough people/households to produce a reliable result.
-In cases where there are some statistically significant positive effects and some null effects on a particular outcome, it is probable that cash grants will have the same positive effects in similar settings, but there is less certainty.
+In cases where there are some statistically significant positive effects and some null effects on a particular outcome, this suggests it is probable that cash grants will have the same effects in similar settings, but there is less certainty.